joshkabloomy/music-classification/README.md

 In-depth data preprocessing and training features/processes are discussed in the paper.

 # Results
+Note: the results in the uploaded code do not show the final optimal results.
+Below are final results.
 <img width="622" alt="Screenshot 2023-08-08 at 11 50 19 PM" src="https://github.com/joshkabloomy/music-classification/assets/95896434/19824670-60d4-4cb4-ac03-96c4ad70620b">